TrickyTroll/good-bot/README.md

 >
 > 2. By following your instructions, this program might
 >    install new software on your computer.
 It might also
->    edit text files and modify you system.
+>    edit text files and modify your system.
 >    Using this program in a container ensures that your
 >    environment is not affected by your demos.
 It also
 >    lets you install programs many times in a row for your